December 2, 2023

 Pilot proficiency: USHPA P3/H3 minimum ; P2/H2 only under appropriate conditions with mentor or instructor present.
 Flat slope launch (FSL), cliff launch (CL), high altitude (HA), and turbulence (TUR) special skill endorsements are recommended for all pilots.

-Membership requirements: This is a USHPA insured site and the USHPA insurer requires a USHPA membership.
-RVHPA membership is requested but is optional.
+Membership requirements: USHPA and RVHPA memberships are requested but is optional.

 Launch: 41.534, -122.153 (41° 32.118’N, 122° 9.156’W); Elev. : 7437 ft.
 (2267 m.); Flat slope launch on gravel.